dejapatryk/documentation/docusaurus/docs/user-docs/settings/review-workflows.md

   }}
 />

 In many organizations different teams review different parts of content.
-By using different review workflows for different content-types, it is possible to adjust each workflows to the needs of each team involved.
+By using different review workflows for different content-types, it is possible to adjust each workflow to the needs of each team involved.

 The default workflow is configured to have 4 stages: To do, In progress, Ready to review, and Reviewed.
 All 4 stages can be edited, reordered or deleted as needed, and it is also possible to add new stages.

 Before being available in the [Content Manager](/user-docs/content-manager/reviewing-content), review workflows must be configured from ![Settings icon](/img/assets/icons/settings.svg) *Settings > Global settings > Review Workflows*.